Skip Navigation

 • A broad spectrum of courses at different academic levels to meet the educational needs of all students

-• Three full-time counselors who meet with students about their course selections and college plans, as well as offer help to students and parents, if needed
+• Two full-time counselors who meet with students about their course selections and college plans, as well as offer help to students and parents, if needed

 • Peer tutoring for students who need extra help